Real estate licenses,

 Is this a replacement for checking state portals?

-For many workflows, yes.
-Instead of manually visiting dozens of different state websites, you can query a single normalized API.
-For regulatory filings or legal attestation, you may still need to reference the official source directly.
+For most operational workflows, yes — you query one normalized API instead of dozens of state websites.
+For regulatory filings or legal attestation, you should still reference the regulator directly.

 Ready to simplify license data?